-It can feel so overwhelming to keep up with it all that it’s easy to put off making changes, even changes that are essential to growth.
-Implementing the use of SKUs for inventory management is one change that will lay a good foundation for the future, increase efficiency, and allow your business to grow.
+It can feel so overwhelming to keep up with it all that it’s easy to put off making changes.
+You guessed it, creating SKUs for inventory management is one change that will lay a good foundation for the future, increase efficiency, and allow your business to grow.

-In this article, I’ll tell you what SKU stands for, give you the SKU definition, explain how they are used, share the best practices for SKU naming, and outline the steps to help you get started.
+In this article, I’ll tell you what SKU stands for, give you the definition of SKU, explain how they are used, share the best practices for SKU naming, and outline the steps to help you get started.

 What does SKU Stand for?

-SKU (/’skyo͞o/) is pronounced “skew.”
-SKU stands for Stock Keeping Unit.
+SKU (/’skyo͞o/) is pronounced “skew”.
+It stands for Stock Keeping Unit.

-SKU is defined as a set of letters and numbers given to a product by a seller.
-Typically, the letters and numbers in a SKU are abbreviated attributes that distinguish one product from another product such as manufacturer, description, model, material, size, color, packaging, and warranty terms.
-The letter and numbers may be read by employees, or rendered as a barcode to be scanned.
+A Stock Keeping Unit is defined as a set of letters and numbers given to a product by a seller.
+Typically, the letters and numbers in a SKU are abbreviated attributes that distinguish one product from another product.
+For example, attributes like manufacturer, description, model, material, size, color, packaging, and warranty terms.
+The letters and numbers may be read by employees, or rendered as a barcode to be scanned.

 SKU VS UPC